ropensci/software-review/policies.md

 * __data extraction__: Packages that aid in retrieving data from unstructured sources such as text, images and PDFs, as well as parsing scientific data types and outputs from scientific equipment.
-Statistical/ML libraries that enable data extraction are typically not included in this category.
+Statistical/ML libraries for modeling or prediction are typically not included in this category, but trained models that act as utilities (e.g., for optical character recognition), may qualify.
 (Examples: [**tabulizer**](https://github.com/ropensci/onboarding/issues/42),
 [**robotstxt**](https://github.com/ropensci/onboarding/issues/25),
 [**genbankr**](https://github.com/ropensci/onboarding/issues/47))

-* __database access__: Bindings and wrappers generic databse APIs
+* __database access__: Bindings and wrappers generic database APIs
 (Example: [**rrlite**](https://github.com/ropensci/onboarding/issues/6))

 * __data munging__: Packages for processing data from formats above.
 This